 - Imposed ideology,

-- Reduced school curriculum,
+- Reduced and irrelevant school curriculum,

 - Corporate and government-engineered family breakdown,

 - Severe gender imbalance in nurturing and education,

 - Reductions in mental and physical health due to:

 - Food and medication toxicity,

 - Suicide-inducing prescription drugs,